georgexyz19/inkscapetutorial.org/content/posts/extension8_lxml_basic.md

 ```

 The `getchildren` method returns a list of element children.
 The `getiterator`
-method walks a subtree and looks for all descendents, and it also accepts a
+method walks a subtree and looks for all descendants, and it also accepts a
 `tag` argument to look for a specific type of elements.
 The `getroottree` method
 return an `ElementTree` object which contains `Element` instance.
 It also has a
 `getparent` method which returns the parent element.